“Hey,” Jenny asked me one day, “isn’t this character doing what we talked about the other day?”

 When I took non-fiction in college, I learned to control how much of my life came out in my writing.
 I saw the signs of it more.
 I thought I’d help my friends and family not worry by limiting how much of my life I brought into the stories.
 But that wasn’t always the case.

 Some of my writing became bland and weak.
 I couldn’t figure out what happened for a while.
-I didn’t realize that taking my life out of stories would also take the life out of them.
+I didn’t realize that taking my life out of stories would also take the life out of the stories.

 I didn’t control my writing after that.
 I let small clips of my life flow in and out of my stories.
 My words came to life again.